 At the Annual Meeting, stockholders will be asked to approve the adoption of the Company's Amended and Restated 2012 Incentive Plan adopted by our Board of Directors on March 24, 2020 (the "Amended 2012 Plan").
-The Company's 2012 Incentive Plan (the "2012 Plan") was originally adopted by our Board of Directors in December 2011 and approved by our stockholders in January 2012, with an amendment and restatement thereof approved by our Board of Directors in January 2018 to provide that the total tax withholding where stock is being used to satisfy tax obligations may be up to the maximum amount consistent with the award being eligible for equity accounting treatment under the applicable accounting rules, and an amendment and restatement thereof approved by our Board of Directors in November 2018 and by our stockholders in December 2018 to increase the number of shares of our common stock available for issuance pursuant to awards under the 2012 Plan by 6,250,000 shares.
+The Company's 2012 Incentive Plan (the "2012 Plan") was originally adopted by our Board of Directors in December 2011 and approved by our stockholders in January 2012, with an amendment and restatement thereof approved by our Board of Directors in January 2018 to provide that the total tax withholding where stock is being used to satisfy tax obligations may be up to the maximum amount consistent with the award being eligible for equity accounting treatment under the applicable accounting rules, and an amendment and restatement thereof approved by our Board of Directors in November 2018 and by our stockholders in December 2018 to increase the number of shares of our common stock available for issuance pursuant to awards under the 2012 Plan by 6,250,000 shares and to remove the "evergreen provision" from the 2012 Plan, as described below.

 The 2012 Plan initially allowed the Company to grant awards for up to 3,428,571 shares of our common stock, plus the number of shares of our common stock available for grant under our 2010 Equity Incentive Plan (the "2010 Plan") as of the effectiveness of the 2012 Plan (which was an additional 30,101 shares), plus that number of shares of our common stock related to awards outstanding under the 2010 Plan that terminate by expiration, forfeiture, cancellation or otherwise.
 The 2012 Plan originally included an "evergreen provision" that allowed for an annual increase in the number of shares of our common stock available for issuance under the 2012 Plan.
 The annual increase was added on the first day of each year beginning in 2013, and was equal to the lowest of 1,285,714 shares of our common stock, 4.0% of the number of shares of our common stock outstanding on such date, and an amount determined by our Board of Directors.
-On December 18, 2018, our stockholders approved an amendment to increase the number of shares under the 2012 Plan by 6,250,000, for a total of 16,628,425 shares (including 140,910 shares of our common stock related to awards that were outstanding under the 2010 Plan and which terminated by expiration, forfeiture, cancellation or otherwise) and to remove the evergreen provision.
+On December 18, 2018, our stockholders approved an amendment to increase the number of shares under the 2010 Plan and which terminated by expiration, forfeiture, cancellation or otherwise) and to remove the evergreen provision.
 As of March 15, 2020, 2,257,890 shares were available for issuance under the 2012 Plan.